 - Deductible: Rather than foot the bill for repair costs, you may choose between a $0 or $100 deductible per visit.
 The $0 option will have a higher monthly premium than the $100 deductible option.

-- Dealership Specific: Your car must be serviced at an authorized Nissan dealership rather than a local car repair shop.
+- Dealership specific: Your car must be serviced at an authorized Nissan dealership rather than a local car repair shop.

-- Flexible terms: Nissan offers a wide range of term options for both new Nissan vehicles and pre-owned vehicles.
+- Flexible terms: Nissan offers a wide range of term options for both new Nissan vehicles and certified pre-owned vehicles.
 However, if your extended coverage plan is bundled with the rest of your new car’s financing, that also means you’re paying interest on the extended warranty and will see a higher monthly payment.

-Do You Need Nissan Extended Warranty Coverage?
+Do You Need A Nissan Extended Warranty?

 According to RepairPal, you should expect to pay around $500 a year for repair and maintenance costs on your Nissan.
 As your vehicle gets older, however, the number of mechanical breakdowns could increase.
 These breakdowns can be costly to repair directly out of pocket.